bloom-housing/bloom/README.md

 ### Pull Requests

-Pull requests are opened to the dev branch, not to master.
+Pull requests are opened to the main branch.
 When opening a pull request please fill out the entire pull request template which includes tagging the issue your PR is related to, a description of your PR, indicating the type of change, including details for the reviewer about how to test your PR, and a testing checklist.
 Additionally, officially link the issue to the PR using GitHub's linking UI.

 When your PR is ready for review, add the `needs review(s)` label to help surface it to our internal team.
 You can assign people as reviewers to surface the work further.
 If you put up a PR that is not yet ready for eyes, add the `wip` label.